 - 3. Order and payment forms must be easy to understand and fill in.
-Request the minimum customer info.
-All data, except name, phone number, email address, and payment info is redundant.
-Most customers refuse to fill out lengthy forms and, thus, they might refuse to buy from your store.
+Request the minimum customer info – all data, except name, phone number, email address, and payment info is redundant.
+Most customers refuse to fill out lengthy forms anyway and asking them to do so might mean they refuse to buy from your store.
 Not to mention, it’s less data for you to worry about protecting.

 Unfortunately, the out-of-the-box checkout page in Shopify is not customizable.
 This leaves two possible decisions: upgrade your store to Shopify Plus or use one of the third-party apps, like Cashier, which allows customizing the checkout to your needs.

-Here is a poor example of shopping cart button design.
+Here is an example of poor shopping cart button design.

-And this is what a good shopping cart button should look like:
+This is what a good shopping cart button should look like.